makersacademy/rps-challenge/README.md

 ## Job List

-- INPUT - marketeers name entered before game starts
+- Registration - create input field before start of the game so that marketeer can enter their name before starting the same, if no name is entered a generic error message appears requesting the marketeer enter their name

 - options for player/marketeer = rock, paper and scissors (only one can be selected at each turn/go)
 - the game will choose a random option
 - a winner will be declared